WallarooLabs/wally/testing/correctness/scripts/effectively-once/README.md

 The `master-crasher.sh` script is a one-size-fits-many orchestration script that takes care of the following general steps on a single machine.
 No special container orchestration or OS features are required.
 All processes are assigned non-conflicting TCP ports for use on a single host/virtual machine.

+### master-crasher.sh overview

+The `master-crasher.sh` script is a high level test script that automates a large number of tasks that are tedious to perform manually and also correctly.

 1. Kill all Python processes related to sources & sinks, Wallaroo processes, etc. and delete their related files in `/tmp`.

-2. Start the sink, Wallaroo, and source/sender processes to create a Wallaroo cluster of a desired size.
+2. Start the sink, Wallaroo, and 1 or more source/sender processes to create a Wallaroo cluster of a desired size.
-    * TODO SLF LEFT OFF HERE
+    * The env var `MULTIPLE_KEYS_LIST` determines how many sender processes will be started.

+3. Optionally, start a number of independent subshell processes that run a sleep-crash-restart loop for source, Wallaroo worker, and/or sink processes.
+    * There is little between these subprocesses, which means that it is possible to create situations where Wallaroo can never make a successful checkpoint because at least one source/worker/sink component is dead.
+    * I highly recommend monitoring the progress of successful checkpoints via the `at_least_once_line_file_feed` sender proc's output.
+    * This sleep-crash-restart loop will abort with an error if it detects that a Wallaroo worker process has crashed on its own (i.e., without assistance from the loop).

+4. Optionally, run subshell processes that will grow and/or shrink the cluster.

+5. Optionally, run a special subshell process to test a particular combination of operations.
+This feature is useful for debugging particular use cases or bug scenarios.

+6. Run additional subshell processes to check for sanity and forward progress.
+    * For each `MULTIPLE_KEYS_LIST` input file, check the output of the routing key's sink (using the `1-to-1-passthrough-verify.sh` utility) to verify that Wallaroo has not dropped/duplicated/reordered any messages.
+    * Check for successful checkpoints.
+If a checkpoint has not happened within a certain period of time, then halt the system because we suspect that Wallaroo may have deadlocked.

+### master-crasher.sh output guide

+* `,` : An iteration of the `run_sanity_loop` is running.
+This loop checks the output of each routing key using the `1-to-1-passthrough-verify.sh` script.
+* `cS` and `rS` :
+* `:s` :
+* `cN` and `rN` where N=integer :
+* `:cN` :
+* `{AP}` :
+* `{RP}` :
+* `Join N.` where N=integer :
+* `Shrink N` where N=integer :

-TODO write up bug where source isn't started @ first step -> Wallaroo Fail().
+###### TODO write up bug where source isn't started @ first step -> Wallaroo Fail().

 ## Testing Recipes